geyuqiu/kata-bootstraps/README.md

 # crackingTheCodingInterviewBook

+Following is my notes and source code when reading crackingTheCodingInterviewBook and practicing mostly on platforms like Leetcode.

 ## solutions to problems
 | #    | Title                                                             | Data Structures etc.                        |
 | :--- | :---------------------------------------------------------------- | :-------------------------------------------|